freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-about-speculation-and-requests/67efdfa59ffafb1f2a56381e.md

 ### --feedback--

-This answer does not match the prompt because Jake doesn't mind discussing the issue.
+Esta respuesta no coincide con el prompt porque a Jake no le importa discutir el problema.

 ## --video-solution--

 1

 # --explanation--

-Jessica asks, `Do you have any ideas?`, which is a way of inviting someone to share their thoughts or opinions.
+Jessica pregunta, `Do you have any ideas?`, que es una forma de invitar a alguien a compartir sus pensamientos u opiniones.

-`Sure, Jessica` is a way to show that you're open to discussing the issue.
-Another example:
+`Sure, Jessica` es una forma de mostrar que estás abierto a discutir el problema.
+Otro ejemplo:

-- Person 1: `Do you have any ideas how to fix it?` - This person is asking for suggestions or solutions.
+- Persona 1: `Do you have any ideas how to fix it?` - Esta persona está pidiendo sugerencias o soluciones.

-- Person 2: `Sure.
-We could check the server logs and see what's wrong.` - This person is saying yes, and is ready to share a suggestion.
+- Persona 2: `Sure.
+We could check the server logs and see what's wrong.` - Esta persona está diciendo que sí y está lista para compartir una sugerencia.

 # --scene--